 While a perfectly centered shot has it’s place; using different angles gives a unique perspective that leads to one of a kind photos.
 Using different angles can also hide trash, get around people, circumvent a narrow focal length, and add creative flare.

-As mentioned in some of the previous tips, with any form of street photography you won’t be able to control the environment.
+As mentioned in some of the previous tips, you won’t be able to control the environment in any form of street art.
 There will always be people, trash, harsh shadows, chipped paint, and street signs.
 You name it, and it’ll be in the way.
-The trick to great street art photography is to look for ways to embrace it and make it part of the photo.
+The trick to great street art photography is to look for ways to embrace all the imperfections and make it part of the photo.

 Using these techniques and applying our own personal shooting styles, Ashley and I photographed the same subjects but with very different results.
 So get out there, go shoot, and create something special.